Glossary for hardening Security Center - Security Center 5.11

 event

-An event indicates the occurrence of an activity or incident, such as access denied to a cardholder or motion detected on a camera.
+In the context of Security Center, an event indicates the occurrence of an activity or incident, such as access denied to a cardholder or motion detected on a camera.
 Events are automatically logged in Security Center.
 Every event has an entity as its main focus, called the event source.

 Federation™